 Installing Office Center On A Network

-1. Install Office Center on the Server only (XP Screens).
+1. Install Office Center on the Server only

 3. For Office Center to work properly on a client machine, you must map a network drive to the OC directory on the server.
 If you do not map a drive to the server in before setting up a shortcut, you will not be able to access modules once you enter Office Center from client machines.

-You can map a network drive by going to a client machine and right clicking on the “My Computer” icon on the opening screen (or under the start menu) and selecting “Map A Network Drive” from the pulldown menu.
+You can map a network drive by going to a client machine and right clicking on the "This PC"/“My Computer” icon on the opening screen (or under the start menu) and selecting “Map A Network Drive” from the pulldown menu.
 Select the drive letter and path to use when connecting to the server.
 Make sure you check the box that says “Reconnect At Logon" and press "Finish".
-The browse option under Windows Vista/XP/2000 will allow you to search for the shared folder without knowing the name of the server.
+The browse option under Windows 10/8/7/Vista will allow you to search for the shared folder without knowing the name of the server.

 4. Setting up a shortcut on the client machine.
-If you are using Windows XP, once you have mapped the network drive, it will open a window showing the files on that drive.
-You can simply “right click” on the file marked OCW or OCW.exe and “Send” it to your “Desktop (create shortcut).
-If you need a shortcut to the timeclock program on this work station, right click on the file marked TC or TC.exe and send it to the desktop as a shortcut as well.
+Once you have mapped the network drive, it will open a window on the client machine showing the files on that mapped drive.
+You can simply “right click” on the file marked OCW32 or OCW32.exe (it may be called OC or OCW.EXE on older versions of Office Center) and “Send” it to your “Desktop (create shortcut).
+If you need a shortcut to the timeclock program on this work station, right click on the file marked TC32 or TC32.exe (TC or TC.EXE on older versions) and send it to the desktop as a shortcut as well.
 You can also create a shortcut on the client machine of any operating system by right clicking on the desktop, picking “new” and select “shortcut”.
-When it asks for the path to the shortcut, enter “f:\ocw.exe”, and “f:\tc.exe” assuming you mapped the F: drive to the OC folder on the server.
+When it asks for the path to the shortcut, enter “f:\ocw32.exe”, and “f:\tc32.exe” assuming you mapped the F: drive to the OC folder on the server.

 5. The Office Center program needs to know it’s being run in a network environment.